mendechris/mendechris.github.io/projects/taste-technologists.md

 * Can be made using minimal kitchen facilities (at a minimum, a toaster oven).
 * Can be made out of ingredients that are available within walking distance of UH.
 * Suit local taste sensibilities.
-* Can be filtered via dietary restrictions (gluten-free, vegan, etc).
+* Can be filtered via dietary restrictions (gluten-free, vegan, etc.).
 * Have an estimated cost per serving.
 * Has an estimated number of servings per recipe.
 * Has an estimate of how long it takes to make.